thisisayushs/thisisayushs/README.md

 - SceneKit - A 3D graphics framework for building immersive scenes, animations, and visualizations on Apple platforms.

 ## 🛸 Most recent project:
-I’m currently building Distraction Dodge, a focus training app that simulates real-world distractions like notifications and short-form videos to help users improve their attention span.
+I’m currently building **Distraction Dodge**, a focus training app that simulates real-world distractions like notifications and short-form videos to help users improve their attention span.
 It’s built with ARKit’s eye-tracking on iPadOS and adapted leveraging indirect gestures, for spatial computing in visionOS.

   ---